Business Mentoring – increasing self awareness.

 - We get really busy and need to outsource some of the jobs

 That’s when most of us start to build a team.
 Usually, we juggle junior staff and contractors to find the right fit, offload some of our work, and manage everyone ourselves.
 To most bookkeepers, that probably sounds like a dream.
 And sometimes, it can actually go really, really well.
 Isn’t that what we’re meant to be aiming for?
 Reality check!
 Worst case scenario, it fails epically, we give up and go back to doing everything ourselves.
 And I see that happen a LOT.
+Business mentoring will help you to see your blind spots, and be able to implement things that are emotionally hard for you to do on your own.

 “If you want to go fast, go alone.
 If you want to go far, go together.” – African proverb